 Considering attending Origami Convention for the first time?
 Get lots of helpful First Timer Information here.
 If you have some general questions, please contact us by email at convention-firsttimer-info [at] origamiusa.org or contact us in the Home-Office at 212-769-5635.

 Registration Requirements for Exhibition, Teaching

 As has long been the case, if you wish to teach or exhibit at Convention, you must register as an attendee (even if you are not taking classes).
-The online registration system requires you to have registered online as an attendee before you can fill out the exhibition and teaching online forms.
 We highly encourage all attendees to register using the online system (you must be logged into your website account to do so).
 You can, however, register using downloadable paper forms via mail.
 In that case, though, it will take a few days for your registration to be processed before you will be able to register online for exhibition and/or teaching

 On-Line Teaching Preview, Schedule and Model Menu

 As classes are entered, they are set up in an online preview with photos.
 The final online schedule will also have pictures.
 More information here.